 No bread crumbs?
 No worries.
 Instead, crush some potato or tortilla chips into fine crumbs or simply use the crumbs found at the bottom of your bag of chips.
 If you have some of those trendy gluten-free Inca-style corn nuts, you can crush them into a powder and they’ll work just dandy, too.

-This easy recipe for breaded and baked chicken thighs did produce very moist and tender chicken with a golden crispy crust.
+This easy recipe for breaded and oven-fried chicken thighs did produce very moist and tender chicken with a golden crispy crust.
 And we loved the fresh squeeze of lemon when serving!

 The bread crumbs adhered with no problems to the chicken.
 I didn’t lose any bread crumbs as I drizzled both sides of the chicken with olive oil.